Rubin Carter: Post-release

-According to a Maclean's article published in 1999, after his release, Carter lived in the Toronto commune with his advocates.
+According to a Maclean's article published in 1999, after his release, Carter initially lived in the Toronto communal home with the advocates who helped secure his release, before moving out on his own.
 He was married to Lisa Peters for six years but claimed the marriage was never consummated.
 He felt the commune was "another prison."

 He became a Canadian citizen, and was executive director of the Association in Defence of the Wrongly Convicted (AIDWYC) from 1993 until 2005.
 Carter resigned when the AIDWYC declined to support Carter's protest of the appointment to a judgeship of Susan MacLean, who was the prosecutor of Canadian Guy Paul Morin, who served over eighteen months in prison for rape and murder until exonerated by DNA evidence.

 In 1996, Carter, then 59, was arrested when Toronto police mistakenly identified him as a suspect in his thirties believed to have sold drugs to an undercover officer.
 He was released after the police realized their error.

 Carter often served as a motivational speaker.
 On October 14, 2005, he received two honorary Doctorates of Law, one from York University (Toronto, Ontario, Canada) and one from Griffith University (Brisbane, Queensland, Australia), in recognition of his work with AIDWYC and the Innocence Project.
 Carter received the Abolition Award from Death Penalty Focus in 1996.